A working meeting on development of Halal food industry in Kazakhstan held at headquarters of IOFS

 On 12 February, a meeting on development of halal industry was held at IOFS headquarters.
 The representatives of Ministry of Trade and Integration, Ministry of Agriculture, the Kazakhstani Institute of Standardization and Certification, Atameken and Halal Damu LLP under the Spiritual Administration of Muslims of Kazakhstan attended the meeting.

-Director General of IOFS Mr. Yerlan Baidaulet spoke about the need to coordinate efforts of all interested parties in implementation of an effective halal-standardized system in Kazakhstan.
-IOFS offered to assist in development of the industry at both national and regional levels through exchange of experience, training, and consultations with renowned experts and events.
+Director-General of IOFS Mr. Yerlan Baidaulet spoke about the need to coordinate efforts of all interested parties in the implementation of an effective halal-standardized system in Kazakhstan.
+IOFS offered to assist in the development of the industry at both national and regional levels through the exchange of experience, training, and consultations with renowned experts and events.
 IOFS unites efforts with structures of OIC such as IsDB group, SMICC, ICCIA, Fikh Academy.At the beginning of the working meeting, the IOFS outlined main topics for constructive and fruitful dialogue, namely:

-1) Proposal to determine stages and pace of halal industry development;
+1) Proposal to determine the stages and pace of halal industry development;

 2) Proposal to build an expert group, which would develop a legislative framework for halal regulation, match Kazakhstani halal standards to global standards, and deal with other relevant issues;

 3) Proposal to determine areas where IOFS could provide feasible and most effective assistance to Kazakhstan;